whiteribbonalliance/dashboard-api/README.md

 Because of organization policies, the dashboard at `https://whatyoungpeoplewant.whiteribbonalliance.org` should be hosted on `Azure` and make use of its services instead of `Google`.
-To solve this issue, two new repositories are created and deployed on `Azure`, these repositories should always stay in sync with the original repositories.
+To solve this issue, two new repositories are created and are deployed to `Azure`, these repositories should always stay in sync with the original repositories.

 For development locally for any of the campaigns, please work on the original repositories:

 - Back-end: https://github.com/whiteribbonalliance/wwwdashboardapi
 - Front-end: https://github.com/whiteribbonalliance/global_directory_dashboard

-`PMNCH` Will use the following repositories:
+`PMNCH` Will use the following repositories for deployment:

 - Back-end: https://github.com/pmnch/pmnch-dashboard-api
 - Front-end: https://github.com/pmnch/pmnch-dashboard